-High fire, moderately sandy, plastic, semi-vitreous, grey burning lightly speckled, general purpose native material body for reduction fired stoneware.
+High fire, sandy, semi-vitreous, grey burning speckled reduction stoneware.

-The open structure of H435 also means that extra water can be absorbed during throwing making it more susceptible to water-splitting (the sand provides openings into which water can penetrate).
-Thus it is beneficial to use water sparingly during throwing and make sure that it does not stay long on points where the clay is under stress (i.e. the outside of the belly on a vase).
+H435 feels quite sandy, especially during throwing.
+It contains a high-coal ball clay which imparts a dark grey color to the pugged material.
+Water can be absorbed during throwing making it susceptible to water-splitting (the sand provides openings into which water can penetrate).
+Thus it is beneficial to use water sparingly during throwing and make sure that it does not stay long on points of stress (i.e. the outside of the belly on a vase).
 Since H435 generates significant amounts of slip during throwing, try to develop a technique where the slip produced during centering can be employed later as a lubricant during throwing.

 H435 is quite dense in the bisque state compared to porcelains, thus it does not absorb water as fast or evenly.
-This may lead to some pinholes after the glaze has dried but these are no cause for concern as they heal during normal firing.
-We suggest that you do not bisque this body any lower than cone 06 because it does contain some carbonaceous material that needs to be burned away before the glaze firing if possible.
+This may lead to pinholes forming as the glaze dries.
+We not bisquing this body any lower than cone 06 (because of the carbonaceous material that needs to be burned away).

 Mixing your own glazes is practical (with our clear guidelines even beginners can make dipping glazes that go on silky smooth and evenly and dry in seconds).
 If you already do this using recipes from the web, be careful.
 High-feldspar glazes (having more than about 35%) often craze.
 Some recipes rely on high melt fluidity to encourage crystallization and variegation (often because of inadequate SiO2 and Al2O3 or containing Gerstley Borate or Frit), view these with suspicion for leaching and cutlery marking; test them well (also test the additionless versions).
 Be suspicious of any glaze not having good documentation.